Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

             - e.g. data protection act violations and fines incurred
                 - Amazon Web Services, Sydney
         - Trust is easily lost and hard to re-establish
-- What do we mean by security anyway?
-    - Secure from whom?
-        - From sys-admin?
-        - From rogue employee?
 - Secure against what?
     - Security is never black and white but is a grey landscape where the context determines the accuracy of how secure a system is
         - e.g. secure as given by a set of security requirements